Sundar Menon: Career

-Sundar Menon arrived in Qatar in 1986, and worked under various firms.
-In the early 1990's, he had joined as a business executive in a British Oil Field Service Company based in Doha.
+Sundar Menon arrived in Qatar in 1986, and worked for various firms.
+In the early 1990s, he had joined a British Oil Field Service Company based in Doha as a business executive.

-He founded the Sun Group International in the year 1999, with its first company in the United Arab Emirates.
-Today, the group has operations in the UAE, Qatar, Panama and India.
-The prominent business interests of the subsidiaries of Sun group include petrochemicals, natural resources, transportation and real estate.
+He founded the Sun Group International in 1999, with its first company in the United Arab Emirates.
+The group has operations in the UAE, Qatar, Panama and India.
+The main business interests of the subsidiaries of Sun group include petrochemicals, natural resources, transportation and real estate.